-I. Courses that satisfy English requirements:
+I. Courses that satisfy English requirements: Options:

-Options:
+Ориона.

 ENG 119 English I

 (required for all degrees plus one other

 English (ENG) course.)

+or

+ENG 1190 English I

 ENG 120 English II

 (required for the A.A., A.S. and

 other degree's.)

 ENG 134 Technical Communications

 ENG 260 Introduction to African-American

 Literature

 ENG 261 African-American Literature in the

 Twentieth Century

 ENG 270 Professional and Technical Report

 Writing

 ENG 280 Creative Writing

-0